Get Connected, Stay Informed

-- Refer any instances of abuse of the PurdueBoard System by non-University staff to the Vice President for Student Services for appropriate action.
+- Refer any instances of abuse of the PurdueBoard System by non-University staff to Student Academic Affairs for appropriate action.

 - Refer any instances of abuse of the PurdueBoard System by faculty to the Office of the Provost for appropriate action.